Is 'Below Deck' Scripted? Fans Want to Know the Truth

 Article continues below advertisement

-What aspects of the show aren’t real?
+But what aspects of 'Below Deck' aren’t real?

 Although Below Deck certainly isn’t scripted, one aspect of the show isn’t totally real.
 It turns out that the names of the boats use on the show are completely fictitious.
 According to Yacht Chart Fleet, the yachts featured in Below Deck are given alternate aliases that are used in each season.
 For example, Yacht Chart Fleet reports that the yacht known as "My Seanna" in the show is actually called "Starship."
 Why is it that the real boat names aren’t being used?